bw-space/fast/specs/tooltip.md

 *Attributes:*
 - `anchor` - The html id of the HTMLElement which the tooltip is attached to.
 - `delay` - time in milliseconds to wait before showing and hiding the tooltip.
 Defaults to 300.
-- `visible` - the visiblity of the tooltip
+- `visible` - the visibility of the tooltip
 - `position` - enum; where the tooltip should appear relative to its target.
     - bottom
     - left